plorencrstit/backend-coding-exercise-php/README.md

 # City Pantry - Backend/PHP coding challenge

-City Pantry wants a simple program to be written that searches its database of vendors for menu items available given day, time, location and a headcount.
+City Pantry needs a program to search its database of vendors for menu items available given day, time, location and a headcount.
 Each vendor has a name, postcode and a maximum headcount it can serve at any time.
 Menu items each have a name, list of allergies and notice period needed for placing an order.

+## Requirements

 Your task is to write a console application that takes four input parameters: